GAO report tells DOT to protect consumers better

 The Department of Transporation (DOT) statistics show a steady improvement in service.
 However, the number of consumer complaints jumped almost 10 percent from a year ago.

-Many customer service “improvements” are illusory.
+Many consumer protections “improvements” are illusory.

 - Denied boardings, though dropping in real numbers, still include almost 350,000 “voluntary” denied boarding incidents.